-VFL Model Training¶
+VFL Model Training Overview¶

-There are two types of parties participating in the training:
+In VFL, there are two types of parties participating in the training:

 The Active Party owns the labels, and may or may not also contribute data.